222Inc/pong/README.md

 ---

 ## 🖥️ Como executar
-1. Baixe este repositório
+1. Baixe a Release do jogo;
 2. Abra a pasta do jogo
-3. Execute o arquivo:
+3. Execute o arquivo PONG.EXE